dusk-network/docs-public/src/content/docs/getting-started/vm/smart_contracts_on_dusk.md

 ---
-title: Smart Contracts in Dusk
+title: Smart Contracts on Dusk
 ---